PowerSheetco/rss-reader-upwork/manual.md

 1. In the top menu click RSS -> Give Permissions
 2. Click Ok in the pop up
 3. Choose your current Google account
 4. There will be a warning saying 'Google hasn't verified this app'.
+Google shows this always, even for your own scripts.
 Please check our [Privacy Policy](https://powersheet.co/rss-reader-upwork/privacy-policy) for details about access to your data.
 Then click Advanced
 5. Go to RSS Reader Upwork (unsafe)
 6. Continue
 7. Check the permissions you are about to give (see our [privacy policy](privacy-policy) for details).
 If you are worried about access to your personal information you can use a [dummy Google Account](#i-want-to-change-the-email-i-am-sending-from) for this